zuruoke/crud-verbose-octo/README.md

 # CRUD_Application_Node
 In this project, we are going to create node CRUD application with express and mongodb.

-#### To Run this project Clone it and install modules using
+#### To Run this project Clone it
 ```
-npm install
+git clone --branch main https://github.com/zuruoke/crud-verbose-octo.git
 ```

-Then Create config.env file and create PORT and MONGO_URI Variable and specify Value.
 That's it.
 You are ready to go.
-To execute this project just type
+To execute this project just start the docker container using the docker-compose file
 ```
-npm start
+docker-compose up
 ```

 Enjoy...!